chef/chef-oss-practices/policies/project-setup.md

 ### Disable Unused Features

-When a new repository is created on GitHub, it is automatically includes the Projects and Wiki features.
+When a new repository is created on GitHub, it automatically includes the Projects and Wiki features.
 If you are not going to use these features, please disable them on the repository.

 ### Branch Protection

-Branch protection should be enabled on release branches, such as master, to require status checks and reviews before a change can be merged.
+Branch protection should be enabled on release branches, such as `master`, to require status checks and reviews before a change can be merged.

 ### PR Status Check: Developer Certificate of Origin

-All Chef Software Inc. OSS projects use the [developer certificate of origin](DCO.md) for contributed changes.
+All Progress Software Corporation open source projects use the [developer certificate of origin](DCO.md) for contributed changes.
 Commits in a pull request must be signed off by the author(s) to be eligible for merging.
-[Expeditor](https://expeditor.chef.io/docs/getting-started/) is a bot that [by default, will check the commits](https://expeditor.chef.io/docs/integrations/github/#configuration) on pull requests to Chef Software Inc. OSS project repositories, and is recommended to use.
+[Expeditor](https://expeditor.chef.io/docs/getting-started/) is a bot that [by default, will check the commits](https://expeditor.chef.io/docs/integrations/github/#configuration) on pull requests to Progress Software's open source Chef project repositories, and is recommended to use.

 ## Files